polterguy/phosphorusfive/plugins/p5.web/README.md

 ### Getting the raw HTTP request

 You can also retrieve the "raw" HTTP request, by using the *[p5.web.request.get-body]* Active Event.
-This Active Event will return the raw HTTP request sent by the client, giving you complete access to do whatever you wish with it.
+This Active Event will return the raw HTTP request sent by the client, giving you complete access to it, to do whatever you wish with it.

 Hint!
-This is a quite useful feature of P5, since it allows you to create "web service end-points", where you can for instance pass in Hyperlambda, or some other piece of "machine readable type of request", which is intended to be used by machines and web services, instead of browser clients.
+This is a quite useful feature of P5, since it allows you to create web service end-points, where you can for instance pass in Hyperlambda, or some other piece of machine readable type of request, which is intended to be used by machines and web services, instead of browser clients.

 If you wish to directly save the request, without first putting it into memory, you can save some memory and CPU cycles by directly saving the request body using the *[p5.web.request.save-body]* Active Event, which takes a constant or expression leading to a filename on your server.
 Notice, this event requires the currently logged in user context to be able to write to the path supplied.

 Hint!
-Use the *[login]* Active Event to change the current "user context ticket" if you wish to save your files to a "restricted folder".
+Use the *[login]* Active Event to change the current user context ticket if you wish to save your files to a restricted folder.

 ### Additional request helper events

-You can also get the HTTP method of your request, using the *[p5.web.request.get-method]* Active Event, in addition to that you can have P5 make its best "guess" of whether or not the request originated from a "mobile device" using the *[p5.web.request.is-mobile]* Active Event.
+You can also get the HTTP method of your request, using the *[p5.web.request.get-method]* Active Event, in addition to that you can have P5 make its best guess of whether or not the request originated from a mobile device using the *[p5.web.request.is-mobile]* Active Event.
 The latter is not 100% perfect, since a mobile device is not required to identify itself as such to your server.
-But it is good enough for most cases, and will do a decent job, determining if the client is some sort of "mobile device" or not.
+But it is good enough for most cases, and will do a decent job, determining if the client is some sort of mobile device or not.

 ### Modifying your HTTP status code and text

-You can modify the "status message" and the "status code" of your response using these two Active Events.
+You can modify the status message and the status code of your response using these two Active Events.

-* [p5.web.response.set-status-code] - Sets the "status code", requires an integer, or an expression leading to an integer as its input
+* [p5.web.response.set-status-code] - Sets the status code, requires an integer, or an expression leading to an integer as its input
-* [p5.web.response.set-status-description] - Sets the "status message", tolerates anything that is convertible into text
+* [p5.web.response.set-status-description] - Sets the status message, tolerates anything that is convertible into text

-### Ninja tricks when creating web services
+### Creating Web Services, lambda style

-One thing you should realize about *[p5.web.echo]* and *[p5.web.request.get-body]*, is that you can both pass in, and return Hyperlambda, which you then convert to p5.lambda, for then to evaluate it as such.
-This feature of P5, allows you to pass "code" from your client, to a server, and have the server evaluate your "code", for then to return "code" back again, which the client evaluates on its side.
+One thing you should realize about *[p5.web.echo]* and *[p5.web.request.get-body]*, is that you can both pass in, and return Hyperlambda, which you then convert to lambda, for then to evaluate it as such.
+This feature of P5, allows you to pass code from your client, to a server, and have the server evaluate your code, for then to return code back again, which the client evaluates on its side.

 This allows the client to decide what code is to be evaluated on your web-server endpoints, which at least in theory, makes it possible for you to create one single web service point, for all your web-service needs.
-In addition, it lets you "massage" the output from some web service endpoint, before it is returned, which can possibly reduce your response, and network traffic, significantly compared to a "specialized web service endpoint", which possibly yields values back to the client, which the client is not interested in, etc.
+In addition, it lets you massage the output from some web service endpoint, before it is returned, which can possibly reduce your response, and network traffic, significantly compared to a specialized web service endpoint, which possibly yields values back to the client, which the client is not interested in.

 This feature has some serious security issues, which you should consider before you go down this path though.
-But if you are 100% certain of that you trust the client that initiated the request (due to being a part of your own intranet for instance), then you can safely use this feature, and allow your clients to invoke "code" in your web service endpoints.
+But if you are 100% certain of that you trust the client that initiated the request (due to being a part of your own intranet for instance), then you can safely use this feature, and allow your clients to invoke code in your web service endpoints.

+Notice, to reduce the risks associated with this approach, please read up on the *[eval-whitelist]* Active Event.

 If you combine this feature, with the PGP cryptographic features of P5, requiring having your web service invocations cryptographically signed, before you evaluate them as Hyperlambda, you can create an additional layer of protection, further safe-guarding you against malicious requests.
-Which is probably a "must", if you choose to use this "Ninja trick", in a production environment.
-This way you have a cryptographically secure context, giving your guarantees of that the invocation towards your web service, was created by some client, which you trust 100%, since the signing process of an invocation, makes sure it has not beeen tampered with in any ways after leaving the client.
+This way you have a cryptographically secure context, giving your guarantees of that the invocation towards your web service, was created by some client, which you trust 100% - Since the signing process of an invocation, makes sure it has not beeen tampered with in any ways after leaving the client.
 And only the client owning the private key that was used to sign the invocation, can create a signature matching your expectations.
+Combined with *[eval-whitelist]*, this approach should allow you to create a rock-solid lambda web service end-point.

 To use this feature, you would have to pass in your invocations as MIME messages, using the p5.mime library of P5.
-This would also allow you to encrypt your invocations, making it impossible for an adversary, to listen in on the "conversation", between your client(s) and your server(s).
+This would also allow you to encrypt your invocations, making it impossible for an adversary, to listen in on the conversation, between your client(s) and your server(s).

-If you encrypt your web service invocations, you can even use features such as the Active Event *[login]*, in your embedded Hyperlambda, to change the Application Context user ticket for your web service invocations, giving you further rights, having your invocation being evaluated in an explicit user context.
+If you encrypt your web service invocations, you can even use features such as the Active Event *[login]*, in your embedded Hyperlambda, to change the Application Context user ticket for your web service invocations, giving you further rights, having your invocation being evaluated within an explicit user context.

+## Additional helper events

+In addition to the above mentioned Active Event, you also have the following events, which are fairly self-explaining in nature.

+* [p5.web.request.is-ajax-callback] - Returns true if this is an Ajax request
+* [p5.web.send-javascript] - Send a piece of JavaScript to the client
+* [p5.web.remove-send-javascript] - Removes a previously JavaScript snippet, sent within the same request, using the above event
+* [p5.web.include-javascript] - Includes a piece of JavaScript snippet persistently on page
+* [p5.web.include-javascript-file] - Includes a JavaScript file persistently on the client
+* [p5.web.include-css-file] - Includes a CSS file persistently on the client
+* [p5.web.set-location] - Redirects the client to the specified location
+* [p5.web.get-location] - Returns the current location (URL)
+* [p5.web.get-location-url] - Returns only the main URL, without any GET parameters
+* [p5.web.get-root-location] - Returns the root URL of your web application
+* [p5.web.reload-location] - Refreshes the client
+* [p5.web.return-response-object] - Returns your own object as JSON back to caller, requires usage of JavaScript API of p5.ajax